 This class reviews the most widely used TREC and TR forms needed to conduct real estate transactions.
 Included are various sales contracts and a wide range of addendum.
 This class teaches the proper use and completion of these forms and provides a comprehensive view of the types of contracts available for use in real estate transactions.
 It will also cover how to handle updates and changes to contract forms, along with other related documents and addenda.

-This purpose of this class is to familiarize the real estate license holder with the most current and commonly used forms in a residential real estate transaction.
+The purpose of this class is to familiarize the real estate license holder with the most current and commonly used forms in a residential real estate transaction.
 Will learn to understand and use the proper form(s) for different real estate transactions so that they effectively serve their client.
-The class intent is to provide insight on the importance of using correct form(s) to ensure a successful transaction for the agent and client.
+The class's intent is to provide insight on the importance of using correct form(s) to ensure a successful transaction for the agent and client.

 TREC #38900 | Provider #0127 ABoR | 2 CE Hours